Gaya3ps/url-shortener/README.md

 # URL-Shortener

-A simple and efficient URL shortener application that allows users to register, log in, and shorten URLs with redirection functionality.
+A simple, user-friendly URL Shortener platform built using **React** for the frontend and **NestJS** for the backend.
+This application allows users to register, log in, shorten URLs, and manage their shortened links securely.

 ---